paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-051-coins-and-currency.md

 In subsection (e), the word “suitable” is substituted for “expedient” in 31:325(words between 4th and last commas) for clarity.
 The words “but the fineness thereof shall be ascertained and” in 31:347 are omitted as unnecessary because of the source provisions restated in section 5121(a) of the revised title.

 #### Possession of Gold Coins and Bullion
 The possession of gold coins and bullion was prohibited except under Government license by Ex.
 Ord.
 No. 6260, eff.
 Aug.
 28, 1933.
 That prohibition was revoked by Ex.
 Ord.
 No. 11825, Dec.
 31, 1974, 40 F.R.
 1003, eff.
 Dec.
 31, 1974.
-See notes set out under [section 95a of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section95a&num=0&edition=prelim), Banks and Banking.

 <a id="section-5122"></a>